umsi/Online-Study-Game/README.md

 # Online-Study-Game

+This repository contains code for running the `invest_game` study and supporting questionnaires.
+It also contains (deprecated!) non-`invest_game` code designed to run other game experiments.
+This functionality is siloed in its own Django app but could be restored in the future.

 ## Setting up a local environment

 This application uses [`virtualenv`](https://virtualenv.pypa.io/en/latest/) to manage the local development environment.
 Follow the steps below to set up your environment: